Alli1223/comp110-worksheets/README.md

 However when i did have to stay behind in the lecture to fix some bugs with my hangman game, but managed to get it working and understand most of the things that was taught in the lecture.

 ##Week 12
 Had a general support lecture, and made a bit more progress in my kivy app, as I managed to rotate the player to face direction of travel, I'm generaly feeling a lot more convident with kivy now.
+Also spent week 12 writing the reflective report, and had a lecture on how to write our refective report from one of the falmouth academic skills team.